-We identified the critical areas for our analysis by reviewing guidance from the U.S. Department of Education (DOE) as well as needs assessment materials in place in a number of education programs outside BIE.
+We identified the critical areas for our analysis by reviewing guidance from the U.S. Department of Education (ED) as well as needs assessment materials in place in a number of education programs outside BIE.
 Though not specifically required by statute or regulation, we view these areas as widely accepted in the educational community.

-Our discussions with DOE officials also revealed their belief that completion of the comprehensive needs assessment, and actions that keep assessments up-todate and routinely reviewed, were key steps to ensure every school had a blueprint to keep them on target for improved academic achievement.
+Our discussions with ED officials also revealed their belief that completion of the comprehensive needs assessment, and actions that keep assessments up-to-date and routinely reviewed, were key steps to ensure every school had a blueprint to keep them on target for improved academic achievement.

-Figure 1, below, summarizes our review of Flandreau Indian School's comprehensive needs assessment.
+Figure 1, below, summarizes our review of Cherokee Central Schools' comprehensive needs assessment.

 CRITICAL AREA YES NO

-Is the Assessment Current (2013/2014 School Year) X
+Is the Assessment Current for the School Year?
+V

 Does the Assessment Identify Strengths related to:

 Demographics /

-Student Achievement X
+Student Achievement V

-School Culture and Climate X
+School Culture and Climate /

-Staff Quality, Recruitment and Retention X
+Staff Quality, Recruitment and Retention V

-Curriculum, Instruction and Assessment /
+Curriculum, Instruction and Assessment V

-Family and Community Involvement X
+Family and Community Involvement V

-School Organization X
+School Organization V

 Technology X

 Does the Assessment Identify Needs and Priorities related to:

-Demographics /
+Demographics V

-Student Achievement X
+Student Achievement V

-School Culture and Climate X
+School Culture and Climate V

-Staff Quality, Recruitment and Retention X
+Staff Quality, Recruitment and Retention V

-Curriculum, Instruction and Assessment /
+Curriculum, Instruction and Assessment V

-Family and Community Involvement • X
+Family and Community Involvement V

-School Organization X
+School Organization V

 Technology X

 Figure 1.
-Results of Flandreau comprehensive needs assessment.
+Results of Cherokee Central Schools comprehensive needs assessments.